tsuyopon/atsinternals/CH02-IOCoreNET/CH02S13-Core-Throttle.md

 // descriptors.
 Close the connection immediately, the upper levels
 // will recover.
 //
-// PUBLIC: 这是提供给 IOCore Net Subsystem 的 Interface
-// 用于检测传入的文件句柄是否已经接近耗尽值
-// 在 ATS 中主要由两类文件句柄的消耗：
-//   网络连接（包含Client与ATS之间的连接 和 ATS与Origin Server之间的连接）
-//   磁盘访问（这包含 CACHE_DB_FDS 128个 文件句柄，还有 64个 保留文件句柄）
-// 而对于文件句柄的限制，也分为两个层级：
-//   第一层级，可用文件句柄数量小于 16，为 EMERGENCY_THROTTLE
-//     触发该等级时，会设置 emergency_throttle_time，这样整个ATS会暂停创建新连接一段时间
-//   第二层级，可用文件句柄数量小于  6，为 HYPER_EMERGENCY_THROTTLE
-//     在执行第一层级动作的基础上，还会直接关闭这个文件句柄
-// 该函数使用文件句柄是一个 int 类型的字增长变量的特性实现对剩余可用文件句柄的判定
-// 返回值：
+// PUBLIC: This is the Interface provided to IOCore Net Subsystem / / Used to detect if the incoming file handle is close to the exhausted value / / In the ATS mainly by the consumption of two types of file handles:
+// Network connection (including the connection between Client and ATS and the connection between ATS and Origin Server)
+// disk access (this includes 128 file handles for CACHE_DB_FDS and 64 reserved file handles)
+// The restrictions on file handles are also divided into two levels:
+// The first level, the number of available file handles is less than 16, for EMERGENCY_THROTTLE
+// When this level is triggered, emergency_throttle_time is set so that the entire ATS will pause creating a new connection for a while.
+// The second level, the number of available file handles is less than 6, which is HYPER_EMERGENCY_THROTTLE / / on the basis of the implementation of the first level of action, will also directly close the file handle
+// This function uses the file handle to be a feature of a word-growth variable of type int to implement the decision on the remaining available file handles.
-//   true：达到文件句柄耗尽限制（文件句柄可能被关闭）
+// return value:
+// true: the file handle exhaustion limit is reached (the file handle may be closed)
-//  false：未达限制
+// false: no limit
-// 暂停时间：
+// Pause time:
-//   首先，计算出当剩余可用文件句柄低于 EMERGENCY_THROTTLE（16） 值多少，保存到 over 变量。
+// First, calculate the value of the remaining available file handles below the EMERGENCY_THROTTLE(16) value and save it to the over variable.
-//   例如，当前可用文件句柄为10，这样 over 值为 16 - 10 ＝ 6
+// For example, the currently available file handle is 10, so the over value is 16 - 10 = 6
-//   则暂停时间为 over * over = 6 * 6 = 36 秒
+// The pause time is over * over = 6 * 6 = 36 seconds
-//   将当前时间加上36秒之后，保存到 emergency_throttle_time，在到达该时间之前都不会创建新连接。
+// Add the current time to 36 seconds and save to emergency_throttle_time.
+No new connections will be created until this time is reached.
 TS_INLINE bool
 check_emergency_throttle(Connection &con)
 {